-We have already seen how to animate a data set with time in it (hit \triangleright).
-However, ParaView's animation capabilities go far beyond that.
+We have already seen how to animate a data set with time in it (hit ).
+However, ParaViews animation capabilities go far beyond that.
 With ParaView you can animate nearly any property of any pipeline object.
-We will demonstrate that now, but first press the subtron to clear out the current ParaView state.
+We will demonstrate that now, but first press the button to clear out the current ParaView state.
 Now we are ready to make a simple animation.

-- 1. Create a sphere source (Sources \rightarrow Sphere) and \square it. - 2.
-Now make sure the animation view panel is visible (View \rightarrow Animation View if it is not). - 3.
-Change the No. Frames option to 50 (10 will go far too quickly). - 4.
-Find the property selection widgets at the bottom of the animation view and select SphereSource1 in the first box and Start Theta in the second box.
+- 1. Create a sphere source (Sources $\rightarrow$ Sphere) and it. - 2.
+Now make sure the animation view panel is visible (View $\rightarrow$ Animation View if it is not).

+- 3. Change the No. Frames option to 50 (10 will go far too quickly). - 4.
+Find the property selection widgets at the bottom of the animation view and select Sphere1 in the first box and Start Theta in the second box.